mchalapuk/hyper-text-slider/doc/class-names.md

 Name | Description
 --- | ---
-[ht-slide-time-3sec](class-names.md#ht-slide-time-3sec) | Makes slide visible for 3 seconds before moving to next.
+<a href="class-names.md#ht-slide-time-3sec">ht-slide-time-3sec</a> | Makes slide visible for 3 seconds before moving to next.
-[ht-slide-time-7sec](class-names.md#ht-slide-time-7sec) | Makes slide visible for 7 seconds before moving to next.
+<a href="class-names.md#ht-slide-time-7sec">ht-slide-time-7sec</a> | Makes slide visible for 7 seconds before moving to next.

 ### Details